-Rice is the staple diet of most Sabahn people and for them this crop is a gift from their God - Kinoingan.
+Rice is the staple diet of most Sabahn people, and for them, this crop is a gift from their God - Kinoingan.
 Legends say, Kinoingan sacrificed his only, beautiful daughter 'Huminodun' and sowed her body parts as seeds, which later grew to padi (rice).
-To this day, the people honour the commitment shown by their God in the form of a festival by conducting various ceremonies as a tribute to Bambaazon, the spirit of Kinoingan's daughter 'Huminodun'.
-During the Pesta Kaamatan festival, which takes place during first week of May, the Magavau ritual is conducted to invite the spirit of Bambaazon to the Pesta.
-This ritual is performed only by the high priestess as without the spirit of Bambaazon the festival cannot go on further.
+During the Pesta Kaamatan festival, which takes place during the first week of May.
+They conduct the Magavau ritual to invite the spirit of Bambaazon to the Pesta, as without the spirit of Bambaazon, the festival cannot go on ahead.

 When: End of June

-Coconut has its own importance in every coastal city around the world and Sabah is no exception.
-Coconut trees are harvested on large scale in the area of Kudat where more than 5,000 hectares are covered for the purpose of these plantations.
+Coconut has its importance in every coastal city around the world, and Sabah is no exception.
+Coconut trees are harvested on a large scale in Kudat.
 This festival highlights the importance of this tropical fruit in the social-economic structure of the Kudat people.
-As World Coconut Day also falls on the same day, a variety of activities are arranged to commemorate the festival, like coconut shoe race, squeezing coconut milk competition, handicrafts displays, fashion show, etc.
+World Coconut Day also falls on the same day.

 Sabah Dragon Boat Race ( Visit Site )

 Sabah Dragon Boat Race is held every year on the fifth day of the fifth lunar month of the Chinese calendar, at the Likas Bay.
-During the race, Dragon Boats and other streamers make their way across the River Milo to the rhythm of pounding drums and cheering from the crowd.
-Spectators are not only treated to the exciting dragon race but also delicious local fare at the stalls set up along the Likas Bay.
+Dragon Boats and other streamers make their way across the River Milo to the rhythm of pounding drums and cheering from the crowd during the race.

 When: Beginning of July